rust-lang/async-book/src/09_example/02_handling_connections_concurrently.md

 {{#include ../../examples/09_04_concurrent_tcp_server/src/main.rs:main_func}}
 ```
 # Serving Requests in Parallel
-Our example so far has largely presented concurrency (using async code)
+Our example so far has largely presented cooperative multitasking concurrency (using async code)
-as an alternative to parallelism (using threads).
+as an alternative to preemptive multitasking (using threads).
 However, async code and threads are not mutually exclusive.
 In our example, `for_each_concurrent` processes each connection concurrently, but on the same thread.
 The `async-std` crate allows us to spawn tasks onto separate threads as well.